 5.09 Class Attendance

-This policy applies to all University of Texas at San Antonio (UTSA) instructors assigned to teach classes and to all students registered in classes at UTSA.
+The policy applies to all UTSA instructors assigned to teach classes and to all students registered in classes at UTSA.

 WEBSITE ADDRESS FOR THIS POLICY